 And in that instant all the terror in Harry's eyes turned into rage.

 "Harry Potter!" he called across the great hall.

 'He knew...'
 Harry thought.
-'He's not surprised at all my name came out of the stupid thing, almost as if...he...planned...it...'
-Memories danced in Harry's mind of all the adventures he's had since entering the magical world.
-All the unfortunate encounters with dark wizards and dangerous beasts he's had to endure.
+'He's not surprised at all that my name came out of the stupid thing.
+It was almost as if...he...planned...it.'
+Memories suddenly danced in Harry's mind.
+Scenes of all the terrible trials he'd suffered since entering the magical world.
+All the unfortunate encounters with dark wizards and dangerous beasts he'd had to endure.

 'If he planned this...then what about all the rest?
 Did he...is he...IS HE THE REASON ALL THIS CRAP HAS BEEN HAPPENING TO ME?' he screamed in his mind.

 Harry begun to experience an emotion that was new to him.
 The rage he was feeling towards the unfairness of the world became focused on the old man standing before him.
-It was strange...the anger inside was somehow both cold and unfeeling as well as boiling fury.
+It was strange...bizarre... the anger inside was somehow both cold and unfeeling as well as a boiling fury.

-"I'm sorry?"
-Dumbledore looked above his spectacles in a little confusion.
+Dumbledore looked above his spectacles.
+"I'm sorry?" the headmaster said in a little confusion.

 "I said no Headmaster.
-I did not enter this tournament, I have no desire to be in this tournament, and I'm fairly confident that I'm not even legally allowed to be in it in the first place." he said in the iciest tone he could manage.
+I did not enter this tournament.
+I have no desire to be in this tournament.
+And I'm fairly confident that I'm not even legally allowed to be in it in the first place."
+Harry ranted in the iciest tone he could manage.

-Ludo Bagman the stuttering bumbling ministry employee in charge of this whole farce rose from his seat and hurried to Dumbledore's side.
+Ludo Bagman, the stuttering bumbling ministry employee in charge of this whole farce, rose from his seat and hurried to Dumbledore's side.
 "The boy must compete Albus!
-The goblet has a binding magical contract with all those it chooses."
+The Goblet has a binding magical contract with all those it has chosen."